hatim-the-dark-knight/pufflequack/README.md

 4. *Effortless Restaurant Search:*
    Utilize the search bar to swiftly find your favorite restaurants, making the decision-making process a breeze.

-5. *Smart Filtering Options:*
+5. *Effective Filtering Options:*
    Narrow down your restaurant choices by filtering based on cuisine preferences and flat discount offers on various menu items.

 6. *Table Reservations Made Easy:*
    Reserve a table at your chosen restaurant effortlessly by specifying the date, number of guests, and available time slots.
 Enjoy a savory delight with your loved ones.

-Book your table now and savor a delightful dining experience with EasyDineout!
+Book your table now and savor a delightful dining experience with easydineouts!

 ## To run easydineouts